When Mother’s Day Sucks

 - Eliminate expectations.
 You can’t be disappointed if you don’t expect anything to be different this year.
 Learn to drop expectations.

 - Make new traditions.
 Do the day differently.
 Celebrate yourself!
 Do something you enjoy, whether solo, with a friend, significant other, or your children.
+YOU get to determine how you will spend your time on this day.

 - Feel and express your feelings.
 Give yourself permission to feel and express whatever you’re feeling.
 Give yourself space to cry, be angry, feel unloved, or grieve.
 Acknowledge that you have reason to feel these emotions, and validate your childhood memories.
-Write it all down in a journal to get it out in a healthy way.
+Start writing it all down in a journal to get it out in a healthy way.

 - Shift the focus.
 Practice gratitude, speak healing affirmations, or do something wonderful for someone else.